ilyasergey/YSC2229/_sources/week-12_graphs.rst.txt

 As some graph exampes, :math:`V` and :math:`E` can represent correspondingly:

-* cities and roads between them
+* Cities and roads between them
-* routers in the networks and connections between them
+* Routers in the networks and connections between them
-* statements in a program and a control-flow transitions
+* Statements in a program and a control-flow transitions
-* control states of a machine and transitions between them
+* Control states of a machine and transitions between them
-* etc.
+* "Friendship" relations between users of a social network

 It is commont to think of :math:`V` to be represented by a segment :math:`\{0 ... (n - 1)\}` of natural numbers for some :math:`n` (so that :math:`n` is the size of the set of vertices).
 However, if the nodes carry additional meaning (e.g., the name of the city), one can define their payload as a function :math:`\{0 ... (n - 1)\} \rightarrow P` for some set of payload values :math:`P`.
 Edges can be also given labels in a similar way by defining a function :math:`E \rightarrow L` for some label set :math:`L`.